World Skateboarding Grand Prix

 World Skateboarding Grand Prix (WSGP) is a skateboarding event management company based in Sacramento, California.

 In 2013 and 2014, WSPG presented the Kimberley Diamond Cup World Skateboarding Championships in Kimberley, South Africa.

 The events featured the largest single-event prize purses in competitive skateboarding in 2013, including $100,000 for first prize in the Street skateboarding competition.

+History

+WSGP was founded in 2013 by Tim McFerran, who previously served as vice-president of Maloof Skateboarding and ran the Maloof Money Cup World Championships from 2008 to 2012.
+In December 2015, the organization announced plans to expand into South America, hosting national championship events in ten countries leading up to a Latin American Skateboarding Championships in 2017.

 Background

 World Skateboarding Grand Prix (WSPG) is a skateboarding event management company that was founded by CEO Tim McFerran in 2013.
 WSGP is based in Sacramento, California.

 McFerran previously served as Vice President at Maloof Skateboarding and ran the Maloof Money Cup World Championships from 2008 to 2012.
 In 2009, McFerran was named one of the “Hot 25” “best and brightest business professionals” in the Orange County, California region by OC METRO.

 Kimberley Diamond Cup

 The 2013, 2014 and 2015 Kimberley Diamond Cup World Skateboarding Championships were produced by World Skateboarding Grand Prix (WSGP) and presented in partnership with the Northern Cape Provincial Government and Kumba Iron Ore, the fourth-largest iron ore producer in the world and the largest in Africa.
 The open skateboarding competitions were held at the Kumba Skate Plaza in Kimberley, capital of the Northern Cape Province in South Africa.

 The Kimberley Diamond Cup replaced the Maloof Money Cup World Championships, held in 2011 and 2012.
 The event was named in homage to Kimberley’s history as the location of the first diamond mine in South Africa, and for its reputation as "The Diamond City."

 Prize money for the Kimberley Diamond Cup World Skateboarding Championships was $250,000 and the total prize purse was $500,000, the largest single-event purse in skateboarding.

 The Kimberley Diamond Cup events were webcast in 120 countries.
 SuperSport, the leading sports provider in South Africa, also broadcast the competitions.

 During the summer of 2013, professional skateboarders Ryan Decenzo and Adam Dyet joined the WSGP’s Skateboarding for Hope tour in the Northern Cape Province and participated in skateboarding clinics and demonstrations in Kathu, Kuruman, Postmasburg and Kimberley.

 WSGP also conducted coaching clinics throughout South Africa, gave away skateboards, and employed a full-time skateboarding coach at the Kumba Skate Plaza.

 WSGP partnered with a South African project management company to deliver the Kimberley Diamond Cup.